Telecom NZ reports significant differences between the average data use depending on delivery technology.

 In October the average ADSL customer used 33GB while VDSL customers consumed 90GB and fibre customers got through 81GB.

-Telecom NZ says while the number of VDSL and Fibre customers are small, there’s a clear trend towards them choosing larger data plans.
+Telecom NZ says while the number of VDSL and fibre customers is small, there’s a clear trend towards them choosing larger data plans.

 That’s true, although I noticed October was a particularly heavy month with major software upgrades to Windows, Macs and iOS devices.